 Japan Fall Foliage Forecast 2025

-Japan’s fall colors season last for about three months—from late September in the north to early December in the south.
+Japan's fall colors season lasts for about three months—from late September in the north to early December in the south.
 But the timing depends on where you go.
+Below is the 2025 forecast map, based on 2024 dates:

 Foliage usually starts around late September in the Daisetsuzan Mountains of Hokkaido.
 In popular cities like Tokyo, Kyoto, and Osaka, the peak season comes much later, from late November to early December.